MultiQC/MultiQC/docs/modules/metaphlan.md

 fall into the top-10 categories for each taxa rank.
 The top categories are calculated by summing the relative abundances across all samples.

+Any species under the Additional Species column are ignored when making the graphs.

 The number of top categories to plot can be customized in the config file:

 ```yaml